 The added benefit of electrification here is that the electric motor helps to smooth out the gaps in the gearbox's slightly clunky delivery.
 There's a good deal of vibration and noise when you do so – in general, the system could feel better-integrated – but fortunately the engine is much quieter when driven more sedately.

-Like other 508s, the Hybrid is enjoyable to drive, and there isn't a strong sense of it being a lot heavier (300kg) or less agile than its purely petrol and diesel-engined counterparts.
+Like the rest of the 508 line-up, the Hybrid is enjoyable to drive, and there isn't a strong sense of it being a lot heavier (300kg) or less agile than its purely petrol and diesel-engined counterparts.
 It cruises comfortably, grips well in corners and overall inspires plenty of confidence on the road.

 It's not the last word in entertainment or refinement, however – for that it's best to consider its slightly more expensive BMW 330e rival, which offers a better combination of these traits.
 Still, the 508 is great to drive in its own way, just perhaps not as engaging for keen drivers.